zqy233/create-vue/README.md

 means electron+vite and easy to use

-a folk version of [create-vue](https://github.com/vuejs/create-vue), which is a scaffolding tool for [electron-vite-template](https://github.com/umbrella22/electron-vite-template).
+a folk version of [create-vue](https://github.com/vuejs/create-vue), this version is a scaffolding tool for [electron-vite-template](https://github.com/umbrella22/electron-vite-template).

 ## Usage